JohnCremona/CMFs/PostgresSchema.md

 * Overall
   * check_embeddings_count : there should be a record present for every record in mf_newforms that lies in a box weight embeddings set (currently this is all of them) (attached to mf_newforms)
   * check_hecke_orbit_code_newforms : check that hecke_orbit_code is present in mf_newforms
+  * check_dim : check that we have dim embeddings per hecke_orbit_code
   * check_lfunction_label_hoc : check that lfunction_label is consistent with hecke_orbit_code
   * check_lfunction_label_conrey : conrey_label, and embedding_index
   * check_an_length : check that an_normalized is a list of pairs of doubles of length at least 1000